Germany Sends 19 More Afghans Back to War-Torn Kabul

 But the expulsions come amid high tensions in Afghanistan, with civilian casualties at record highs and increased threats of attacks in recent days.

-A large hotel in Kabul was the target of bloody weekend assault claimed by the Taliban, with at least 22 people killed, most of them foreigners.
+A large hotel in Kabul was the target of a bloody weekend assault claimed by the Taliban, with at least 22 people killed, most of them foreigners.

 On Wednesday, a new hours-long attack targeted the offices of the Save the Children NGO in eastern Jalalabad city, killing at least two people.